-In Córdoba, you would be hard-pressed to find a reputable hotel which had any issues with gay guests but of course, some Córdoba hotels are more popular with queer travelers due to their location and inclusive environment or vibe, which are the hotels featured here.
+In Córdoba, you would be hard-pressed to find a reputable hotel that had any issues with gay guests.
+Of course some Córdoba hotels are more popular with queer travelers due to their location and inclusive environment or vibe, which are the hotels featured here.
 These gay-friendly hotels in Córdoba are often frequented by members of the LGBT community and have stellar reputations.

-Each hotel and area offers something very specific, so be sure to choose the right style and location to meet your needs.
-Prices are cheap compared to North American and European hotels (thought quickly rising) and standards are high – so it’s a great place to splurge!
-Of course, there are also more hotel and hostel options in Córdoba if none of these suit your desired budget, facilities or area – but most other have a less-than-desirable reputation.
+Each hotel and area offers something particular, so be sure to choose the right style and location to meet your needs.
+Prices are cheap compared to North American and European hotels (thought quickly rising), and standards are high – so it’s a great place to splurge!
+Of course, there are also more hotel and hostel options in Córdoba if none of these suit your desired budget, facilities, or area – but most others have a less-than-desirable reputation.

-Roomie Terrace & Hostel ☆– Weather you’re a gay on a budget or just looking to meet friends to go out and party with, the Roomie Terrace & Hostel is an inclusive hostel in Córdoba Argentina with funky design and a beautiful roof-top terrace to chill and meet other travellers.
+Roomie Terrace & Hostel ☆– Whether you’re a gay on a budget or just looking to meet friends to go out and party with, the Roomie Terrace & Hostel is an inclusive hostel in Córdoba Argentina with funky design and a beautiful roof-top terrace to chill and meet other travelers.

-Yrigoyen 111 Hotel ☆☆☆ – Our most popular hotel, gay-friendly and extremely well located right in the heart of the Güemes neighbourhood.
-Great price, roof-top pool with stunning views, luxurious rooms and hardwood floors.
-We personally think it deserves more stars, but just read the reviews you will be convinced if you don’t believe us already!
+Yrigoyen 111 Hotel ☆☆☆ – Our most popular hotel, gay-friendly, and exceptionally well located right in the heart of the Güemes neighborhood.
+Great price, roof-top pool with stunning views, luxurious rooms, and hardwood floors.
+We think it deserves more stars, but just read the reviews you will be convinced if you don’t believe us already!

 Azur Real Hotel Boutique ☆☆☆☆ – Luxurious and easily the best boutique hotel in Córdoba.
-Expect modern urban design with soft touches, an award-wining spa, unique rooms with all the amenities and probably to bump into other LGBT travellers in this well-known gay-friendly hotel.
+Expect modern urban design with soft touches, an award-winning spa, unique rooms with all the amenities, and probably to bump into other LGBT travelers in this well-known gay-friendly hotel.

-Sacha Mistol Art Hotel ☆☆☆☆ – Oh so funky and cool, this is our favourite gay-friendly hotel in Córdoba even though it doesn’t have a roof-top terrace.
-Instead you will find an intriguing mix of modern pop fun in the bedroom, an old-world entrance hall and a industrial-chic hidden outdoor space complete with sunken swimming pool.
-Art invades every space in this restored mansion so get exploring!
+Sacha Mistol Art Hotel ☆☆☆☆ – Oh so funky and cool; this is our favorite gay-friendly hotel in Córdoba, even though it doesn’t have a roof-top terrace.
+Instead, you will find an intriguing mix of modern pop fun in the bedroom, an old-world entrance hall, and an industrial-chic hidden outdoor space complete with sunken swimming pool.
+Art invades every space in this restored mansion, so get exploring!

 Gay Bars and Gay Clubs in Córdoba Argentina

-Anyone who knows anything about Latin America knows they love to party here, and the students of Córdoba Argentina seem like that have literally nothing else to do but live for the nightlife!
-Just be prepared that people don’t even eat dinner here until 10pm and a club in Córdoba won’t get busy before 2am.
+Anyone who knows anything about Latin America knows they love to party here, and the students of Córdoba Argentina seem like they have nothing else to do but live for the nightlife!
+Just be prepared that people don’t even eat dinner here until 10 pm, and a club in Córdoba won’t get busy before 2 am.

-We found an evening nap just like the locals do was the best way to prepare tor the long night ahead.
-New clubs are consistently opening here so it pays to ask around when you arrive (hotel staff are a good bet) but at the moment here are the most popular nightlife spots and gay clubs in Córdoba Argentina for travellers and locals.
-Things will get crazy – but just go with it!
+We found an evening nap just like the locals do is the best way to prepare for the long night ahead.
+New clubs are consistently opening here, so it pays to ask around when you arrive (hotel staff is a good bet), but at the moment, here are the most popular nightlife spots and gay clubs in Córdoba Argentina for travelers and locals.
+Things will get crazy – but go with it!
 Just don’t forget your common sense.

 Milk Bar – A gay-popular cocktail bar with delicious drinks.
-The funky art deco interior adds to the ambience and is a great place to meet-up for a drink before the party really starts!
+The funky art deco interior adds to the ambiance and is a great place to meet-up for a drink before the party starts!

 Kiui Güemes– Another gay-popular cocktail destination that opens earlier than Milk.
-Head head from the late afternoon for divine cocktails, drinks and unbeatable ambience in this huge indoor dining destination called Muy Güemes with glass roof and a whole other bunch of smaller bars and restaurants in the trendy Güemes neighbourhood where all the best parting happen!
+Head here from the late afternoon for divine cocktails, drinks, and unbeatable ambiance in this substantial indoor dining destination called Muy Güemes with a glass roof and a whole other bunch of smaller bars and restaurants in the trendy Güemes neighborhood where all the best parting happen!

-Beep Pub! – Just like your neighbour pub, if your local had amazing drag shows and didn’t start getting busy until well after midnight.
-Expect friendly staff, Latin pop and always a good time at this gay bar-pub in Córdoba.
+Beep Pub! – Just like your local pub, if your local had fantastic drag shows and didn’t start getting busy until well after midnight.
+Expect friendly staff, Latin pop, and always a good time at this gay bar-pub in Córdoba.

-Zen Disco– Twinkies, drag queens, questionable theme parties and a whole lot of balls (disco that is!).
-If you want to rub up against some young thing till the early hours this is the place for you.
-Actually a pretty great DJ and quiet lounge space – oh and a on-site restaurant weirdly enough so if it’s not your night, at least you won’t go home hungry!
+Zen Disco– Twinkies, drag queens, questionable theme parties, and a whole lot of balls (disco that is!).
+If you want to rub up against some young thing till the early hours, this is the place for you.
+A pretty great DJ and quiet lounge space – oh and an on-site restaurant weirdly enough so if it’s not your night, at least you won’t go home hungry!

-Club Belle Epoque – Not a gay club but if you want something a bit different from Latin trash pop this is artsy/alternative hang out with plenty of independent musicians hipsters with beards and colourful ladies.
+Club Belle Epoque – Not a gay club, but if you want something a bit different from Latin trash pop, this is artsy/alternative hang out with plenty of independent musicians hipsters with beards and colorful ladies.
 Inclusive and perfect for a group of gay and straight friends!

 Gay Saunas in Córdoba Argentina

-Following the trend seen in many Western countries, the gay saunas in Córdoba Argentina seem to be slowly closing down as apps such as Grindr et al become more popular.
-Luckily however there are still two sauna’s open in Córdoba and provide more than enough fun for those who are interested.
+Following the trend seen in many Western countries, the gay saunas in Córdoba Argentina seem to be slowly closing down as apps such as Grindr et al. become more popular.
+Luckily, however, there is still two sauna’s open in Córdoba and provide more than enough fun for those who are interested.

-While Argentina is a relatively gay friendly country, and Córdoba even more so with its student population – there is still a strong Latin America desire for men to be macho… meaning that saunas in Córdoba are a great opportunity for more shy guys to come out and have a good time!
-As with all saunas in Latin America, it is best to leave all your valuables in your hotel safe if possible as a precaution.
+While Argentina is a relatively gay-friendly country, and Córdoba even more so with its student population – there is still a robust Latin America desire for men to be macho… meaning that saunas in Córdoba are an excellent opportunity for more shy guys to come out and have a good time!
+As with all saunas in Latin America, it is best to leave all your valuables in your hotel safe, if possible, as a precaution.

 Club 466 Spa – Quiet and popular with more mature guys.
-Open late with private rooms, sauna, glory hole, maze, dark room, bar and relaxation area.
-Small and old but there is a nice sundeck to get a tan and drink a bear while you relax.
+Open late with private rooms, sauna, glory hole, maze, dark room, bar, and relaxation area.
+Small and old, but there is a nice sundeck to get a tan and drink a beer while you relax.

-HEDON Spa – Bucking the trend, Hedon Spa has recently opened with pretty modern facilities, nice Balinese decor and a modern sauna.
-Cosy and a great place to de-stress and meet locals.
+HEDON Spa – Bucking the trend, Hedon Spa has recently opened with pretty modern facilities, nice Balinese decor, and a modern sauna.
+Cozy and a great place to de-stress and meet locals.